 Depending on the design and requirements, standard wheels are used especially for classical methods of driving and steering while orientable and ball wheels are included in the same category and user for balancing a robot.
 Omnidirectional wheels are very good for driving and steering and are used when the robot should have the ability to move in all directions.

-In this article, I make an overview for standard, orientable, ball, and multi-directional wheels.
+In this article, I made an overview for standard, orientable, ball, and multi-directional wheels.

 Most common wheels used in robotics is standard wheels.
 This type of wheels is characterized by two degrees of freedom and can run in front and back.
 The angle between the robot frame and the wheel is constant while the center of the wheel is fixed to the robot frame.